+35725368683

 By Marios Konstantinou

-Cyprus title deeds are a series of legal documents which record land and property ownership.
+Cyprus title deeds are a series of legal documents that record land and property ownership.
 The Department of Lands and Surveys (DLS) has a copy of the title deeds for every property.
-The title deeds prove ownership and show the history of ownership.
+The title deeds prove ownership and show its history.
 They will also include information such as mortgages, long-term leases (over 15 years), charges, court decisions, etc.

 Certificate of registration of immovable property in Cyprus